Our Offerings

 Join us for a Shabbat service and Tu BiShvat seder, celebrating renewal, gratitude, and our connection to the natural world.
 We look forward to celebrating together!

-Celebrate Purim Shabbat with us – Join us for a joyful, carnivalesque evening featuring Purim trivia, singing, and an interpretive Purim spiel.
+Celebrate Purim with us – Join us for a joyful family-focused event featuring singing, the telling of the story of Queen Ester, and an interpretive Purim spiel.
+Crafts and activities, as well as light nosh and (of course) hamentaschen, will be provided.
+Check out the calendar for time and space.
 We hope to see you there!

 Community Passover Seder